 I carry the common things like spare tubes, tire levers to the weird ones like a… nail clipper.

 There are also other things which I’d carry such as my IDs, cash, mobile phones and a hand pump.

 But these usually belong to my back pocket rather than the saddle bag.
-I've tried numerous saddle bags over the years and my favourite is still the Scicon Elan 210 for its value for money.
-Looking for saddle bag recommendation?
-Head here.
+I’ve tried numerous saddle bags over the years and my favorite is still the Scicon Elan 210 for its value for money.

 1. Spare Tubes

-This is an absolute no brainer and should be the very first thing I put into my saddle bag.
+This is an absolute no-brainer and is the very first thing I put into my saddle bag.

 But things don’t stop here.

-I've seen many cases where people either bring the wrong type of tube (schrader instead of presta valve or vice versa) or wrong valve length.
+I’ve seen many cases where people either bring the wrong type of tube (Schrader instead of Presta valve or vice versa) or the wrong valve length.